richie1988/https---github.com-richie1988-Todo-List-Mtwo/README.md

 ### Usage

-To run the project, execute the following command by opening the vscode with the command `code .`
+To run the project, execute the following command by opening the vscode with the command

 ### Run tests